ZoltanKuli/IT-And-Games/README.md

 # IT and Games

-In this repository you can find an inspiring albeit simple Minecraft like amousement park management game.

-With the mentoring of Balázs Pintér, Dominik Matiny, Kristóf Takács and Zoltán Kuli are dilligently working on creating an experience that will bring smiles to anyone who happens to chance upon this rare gem.
+Minefield was created by Zoltan Kuli, Dominik Matiny and Kristof Takacs.

-We hope you will have a great time playing and/or modifying our game.
+We hope you will have a great time playing our game.